EdilbertoFonseca/contactsManager/readme.md

 ## Introduction

-Welcome to the Contact Manager add-on for NVDA!
-This is a plug-in specially developed to assist visually impaired users in managing their contact list with greater ease and efficiency.
-With this add-on, you can add, edit, and delete contacts, as well as quickly and easily search for names and contact information.
-Additionally, we also provide the ability to export and import your contact list, so you can share it.
-The Contact Manager for NVDA is user-friendly and features an intuitive interface, making it the ideal choice for anyone needing to efficiently manage their contact list.
+Welcome to the Contact Manager for NVDA!
+This add-on is specially designed to help visually impaired individuals manage their contact lists with greater ease and efficiency.
+With this add-on, you can add, edit, and delete contacts, as well as search for names and contact information quickly and easily.
+Additionally, we offer the ability to export and import your contact list, allowing you to share it.
+The Contact Manager for NVDA is user-friendly and provides an intuitive interface, making it the ideal choice for those who need efficient contact list management.

 ## Installation

 Here are the step-by-step instructions to install the Contact Manager for NVDA:

-1. **Download the add-on installation file**: Get the file from the Add-ons Store or from the official [Contact Manager page](https://github.com/EdilbertoFonseca/contactManager).
+1. **Download the add-on installation file**: Obtain the file from the Add-on Store or the official [Contact Manager page](https://github.com/EdilbertoFonseca/contactManager).
-   **Note**: If the add-on is downloaded from the store, installation will occur automatically.
+   **Note**: If the add-on is downloaded from the store, the installation will occur automatically.
 Otherwise, follow the instructions below.
 2. **Install the add-on**: Press Enter on the downloaded add-on file.
 3. **Follow the on-screen instructions**: Complete the installation as directed.
-4. **Restart NVDA**: A restart is necessary to activate the add-on.
+4. **Restart NVDA**: Restarting is required to activate the add-on.
-5. **Check the installation**: Press `NVDA+N` to open the NVDA menu, go to "Tools," and verify that the Contact Manager add-on is listed.
+5. **Verify the installation**: Press `NVDA+N` to open the NVDA menu, navigate to "Tools," and check if the Contact Manager add-on is listed.

 Now you're ready to use the Contact Manager for NVDA and save your contacts directly from NVDA.

 ## Settings

-In the NVDA Preferences menu, under Settings..., in the Contact Manager for NVDA option, you can configure the following options:
+In the NVDA menu, Preferences > Settings > Contact Manager for NVDA, you can configure the following options:

-1. Add mask for phone fields.
+1. Add masks for phone fields.
-   This option adds a mask using the `#` symbol to format phone numbers.
-By default, the mobile and landline fields are formatted for Brazil.
+   This option adds a mask using the hash symbol `#` to format phone numbers.
+By default, mobile and landline fields are formatted for Brazil.
-2. Display the option to delete the entire agenda, checkbox unchecked. `Alt+T`.
+2. Show option to delete the entire calendar, checkbox checked `Alt+t`.
-   When enabled, it allows you to delete all content in the agenda.
+   When enabled, it allows deleting all the content of the calendar.
-3. Display Import CSV file, checkbox unchecked. `Alt+I`.
+3. Show CSV file import button, checkbox checked `Alt+I`.
    Allows importing CSV files.
    Note: All fields must be compatible with the Contact Manager.
-4. Display Export CSV file, checkbox unchecked. `Alt+X`.
+4. Show CSV file export button, checkbox checked `Alt+X`.
-   Saves all contacts from the agenda in a CSV file.
+   Saves all calendar contacts to a CSV file.
 5. Agenda file path.
-   Allows you to select or add a different directory from the default for the database.
+   Allows selecting or adding a directory different from the default one for the database.

 ## Usage

 You can access the Contact Manager for NVDA in two ways:

-1. Using the shortcut `Windows+Alt+L`;
+1. By shortcut, `Windows+Alt+L`;
-2. Through the NVDA menu `NVDA+N`, Tools, Contact Manager.
+2. Through the NVDA menu: `NVDA+N` > Tools > Contact Manager.

-You will have access to the main window of the add-on.
-In this window, you can register, edit, remove, and search for contacts.
-It also includes options to import CSV, export CSV, and delete the entire agenda.
-These three options are enabled by default and can be disabled in the settings panel.
+You will have access to the add-on's main window.
+In this window, you can register, edit, remove, and search contacts.
+It also includes options to import CSV, export CSV, and delete the entire calendar.
+These three options are enabled by default but can be disabled in the settings panel.

-### Registering a New Contact
+### Registering a new contact

 To register a new contact:

-1. Access the Contact Manager, NVDA menu, Tools, Contact Manager, Contact Manager, or use the shortcut `Windows+Alt+L`;
+1. Access the Contact Manager: NVDA menu > Tools > Contact Manager, or by shortcut `Windows+Alt+L`;
-2. In the Contact List window, press `Alt+N` to add a new contact.
+2. In the Contact List window, press `Alt+N` to add a new contact;
-3. In the New Contact window, fill in all the fields and press `Alt+O` to save, or `Alt+C` to exit without saving;
+3. In the New Contact window, fill in all the fields and press `Alt+O` to save or `Alt+C` to exit without saving.
-   >Note: To navigate between fields, simply press the "Enter" key.
-You can also use the "Tab" key, but it may exhibit unpredictable behavior due to an issue I have yet to identify.
+   > **Note**: To navigate between fields, press the "Enter" key.
+You can also use the "Tab" key, but it may behave unpredictably due to an unresolved issue.

-### Editing a Contact
+### Editing a contact

 To edit a contact:

 1. Select a contact from the list;
 2. Press `Alt+E` or use the `F2` key.

-The edit window will open, focused on the name field.
-Simply edit and press `Alt+O` to save the changes or `Alt+C` to cancel.
+The edit window will open with the focus on the name field.
+Edit the fields and press `Alt+O` to save changes or `Alt+C` to cancel.
->Note: To navigate between fields, simply press the "Enter" key.
-You can also use the "Tab" key, but it may exhibit unpredictable behavior due to an issue I have yet to identify.
+> **Note**: To navigate between fields, press the "Enter" key.
+You can also use the "Tab" key, but it may behave unpredictably due to an unresolved issue.

 ### Searching

-In the Contact List window, you can use the search field to locate a specific contact.
+In the Contact List window, use the search field to locate a specific contact.
 You can search by the following fields:

 * Name;
 * Mobile;
 * Landline;
-* E-mail.
+* Email.

 After selecting the field, enter the search term and press the shortcut `Alt+P` to display the results in the list.
-If no results are found, a message will appear indicating that the item was not found.
+If no results are found, a message will appear stating that the item was not found.
 To refresh, use the shortcut `Alt+A` or the `F5` key.

 ## Tips and Shortcuts

 ### Contact List Window

 * **Search Button**: `Alt+P`
-* **Edit Button**: `Alt+E` (can also use the `F2` key)
+* **Edit Button**: `Alt+E` (also accessible with `F2`)
 * **New Button**: `Alt+N`
-* **Remove Button**: `Alt+R` (can also use the `Delete` key)
+* **Remove Button**: `Alt+R` (also accessible with the `Delete` key)
-* **Refresh Button**: `Alt+A` (can also use the `F5` key)
+* **Refresh Button**: `Alt+A` (also accessible with `F5`)
 * **Import CSV Button**: `Alt+I`
 * **Export CSV Button**: `Alt+X`
 * **Delete All Records Button**: `Alt+T`
 * **Exit Button**: `Alt+S`

-### New Contact and Edit Window
+### New Contact and Edit Windows

-* **Confirm operations**: `Alt+O`
+* **Confirm Operations**: `Alt+O`
 * **Cancel Button**: `Alt+C`

->All windows of the Contact Manager for NVDA add-on can be closed with the `Esc` key or `Alt+F4`.
+> All windows in the Contact Manager for NVDA can be closed using the `Esc` or `Alt+F4` keys.

 ## Acknowledgments